| | |

 About an hour south of Tillamook, Lincoln City is dynamic and vibrant.
 Known for kite festivals and glass blowing, it offers a cultural and beachside escape.

 What makes Lincoln City shine is its lively atmosphere complemented by miles of beautiful beaches—perfect for kite flying and long walks.
+This is where the infamous glass floats get deposited several times a year.
+Go beachcombing just after a storm near Roads End — it’s a local secret for finding agates and glass floats, especially during the Finders Keepers season.

 Key attractions include the Lincoln City Cultural Center, which showcases local art and history, and the bustling beaches where you can catch a kite flying festival.